pointstablecoin/point/doc/init.md

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop merged.conf in /etc/init.
+Drop pointd.conf in /etc/init.
 Test by running "service merged start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they